 The IRB must give special considerations to two significant ethical issues: placebo-controlled trials and "washout" in drug treatment studies.
-Individual investigators must clearly define the nature and degree of risk to the subjects in the protocol and in the Informed Consent Form, and include risk management procedures and codification in the research plan.
+Individual investigators must clearly define the nature and degree of risk to the subjects in the protocol and in the Informed Consent Form, include risk management procedures and codification in the research plan, and provide adequate (non-clinical and clinically related) information regarding an investigational product to support the proposed clinical trial.